Charifa01/Charifa01/README.md

 I am excited about the opportunities to collaborate with innovative teams and bring creative solutions to life.

 <p>
-  Let's connect and explore how we can build the future of web development together! &nbsp; &nbsp;
+  Let's connect and explore how we can build the future of web development together! &nbsp;
 <img src="https://user-images.githubusercontent.com/74038190/216120974-24a76b31-7f39-41f1-a38f-b3c1377cc612.png" width="30" height="30" />
 </p>
 </p>